Iron-rain-inc/Docker-Statusengine-3/README.md

 There are three docker containers required to run this build of Statusengine 3.

-<b>Database</b> - Built from the mysql:5.7 Docker image, pre-loaded with the required Statusengine 3 databases.
+<b>Database</b> - Built from the mysql:5.7 Docker image, pre-loaded with the required Statusengine 3 databases. <br>
-                  The default is non-persistent volumes but the db data can be mounted persistently if required, see mysql Docker Hub for instructions.
+                  The default is non-persistent volumes but the db data can be mounted persistently if required, <br>
+                      see mysql Docker Hub for instructions.

-<b>Engine</b> - Built form the Ubuntu 18.04 image, contains the broker module and the worker module.
+<b>Engine</b> - Built form the Ubuntu 18.04 image, contains the broker module and the worker module. <br>
-                The broker can be mapped to a host if not using the built in Naemon via,
+                The broker can be mapped to a host if not using the built in Naemon via,  <br>
-                    `-v /opt/statusengine/module/statusengine-naemon-1-0-5.o:/opt/statusengine/module/statusengine-naemon-1-0-5.o` or
+                    `-v /opt/statusengine/module/statusengine-naemon-1-0-5.o:/opt/statusengine/module/statusengine-naemon-1-0-5.o`<br>                          or<br>
-                    `-v /opt/statusengine/module/statusengine-nagios.o:/opt/statusengine/module/statusengine-nagios.o`
+                    `-v /opt/statusengine/module/statusengine-nagios.o:/opt/statusengine/module/statusengine-nagios.o`<br>
-                The worker and Naemon configuration are stored and mounted from the hosting machine and can be updated there.
+                The worker and Naemon configuration are stored and mounted from the hosting machine and can be updated there. <br>
-                The Naemon conf.d folder is also mounted from the hosting machine to allow updates.
+                The Naemon conf.d folder is also mounted from the hosting machine to allow updates.                 <br>

-                The Naemon configuration must be updated for Gearman to publish to the SQL server if not used in the same Docker network.
+                The Naemon configuration must be updated for Gearman to publish to the SQL server if not used in the same Docker network. <br>

-<b>UI</b> - Built from the Ubuntu 18.04 image, the default configuration file will look for the se-db docker container,
+<b>UI</b> - Built from the Ubuntu 18.04 image, the default configuration file will look for the se-db docker container,<br>
-              this must be changed to the DB hostname if not being used on the same docker host.
+              this must be changed to the DB hostname if not being used on the same docker host. <br>

 ## Standalone Launch